 Notes on Chair Responsibilities

 In addition to reviewing actual departmental expenses versus budgeted amounts on a regular basis and making capital requests for technology-related and other items, department chairs are responsible for approving travel advance and expense reimbursement forms and check request forms generated by faculty in their department.
 In reviewing these forms, department chairs should be satisfied that such requests meet college requirements, are valid expenditures for the department, and are charged to the proper account.
-A department chair may not approve their own travel advance and expense reimbursement forms and check request forms; rather, these forms should be submitted to the academic dean for approval.
+Department chairs may not approve their own travel advance and expense reimbursement forms and check request forms; rather, these forms should be submitted to the associate academic dean for approval.

-A Skeleton Key to Budget ReportsAccount number
+Budget ReportsAccount number

 Departmental budget and actual expenditure reports can be accessed via the Cognos system.
 See the Finance Reporting Environment web page for a tutorial and the links to generate budget reports.